 Its northern boundary is Forcella Staulanza, dividing this group from the Pelmo group, and the south one is Forcella delle Sasse, dividing it from the Moiazza Group.
 The heart of the massif is the Central Hub, appearing as a huge rocky castle, with the world famous wall facing NW, named "la parete delle pareti".
 Almost all the summits are accessible by difficult climbs, except a few, as Civetta main summit, which has an easy Normal route on its Eastern face and two "vie ferrate", and Cima della Busazza.

 Hikers can find here numberless possibilities to explore all the group by long and interesting walks and crossing, inside a wild and spectacular environment, aided by a fair number of shelters.

-The group is quite the kingdom of the sixth grade with many challenging routes for very skilled climbers, but here there are also many amazing paths for tourists and hikers and some ferrate routes and easy climbs.
+The group is quite the kingdom of the sixth grade with many challenging routes for very skilled climbers, but here there are also many amazing paths for hikers and some "Vie ferrate" and moderate climbs.

 Famous climbers from Germany, Austria and (of course) Italy came here to open the most difficult rock routes of the Dolomites, so that this group is also known the Kingdom of extreme climbing.

 Here you can spend a lot of weeks before you can say you've climbed the best routes ...